zmalone/chef-web-docs/source/concepts/recipes.md

   * Execute other recipes
   * And more...

-For more information, see the [Chef Documentation](http://docs.opscode.com/essentials_cookbook_recipes.html).
+For more information, see the [Chef Documentation for Recipes](http://docs.opscode.com/essentials_cookbook_recipes.html).